NeuroJSON/jmesh/JMesh_specification.md

 ### Shape primitives

+All shape primitives are defined in the form of an object.
+Their optional properties can be directly inserted as a subfield in the shape object.
+The supported properties include:
+`"Color", "Value", "Tag", "Texture", "Segment"`.

-All shape primitive objects (a structure) supports an optional parameter `"Segment": [...]`, defining the number of steps for the discretization of the shape components (lines, curves, surfaces).
+All shape primitive objects supports an optional parameter `"Segment": [...]`, defining the number of steps for the discretization of the shape components (lines, curves, surfaces).

 For 1-D manifold (line objects), `Segment` contains a single integer; for 2-D manifold, it contains